Tom Izzo: Head coach at Michigan State

 On November 26, 2015, Izzo won his 500th career game, all with Michigan State, with a win over Boston College in the Wooden Legacy.
-On January 28, 2016, Izzo won his 513th career game moving him into second place past Gene Keady all time for wins by a coach in the Big Ten.
-He trails only Bob Knight.
+On January 28, 2016, Izzo won his 513th career game moving him into second place past Gene Keady all time for wins by a coach in the Big Ten, at the time trailing only Bob Knight.

-On March 18, 2016, MSU suffered what was, at the time, perhaps the single greatest upset in NCAA Tournament history when No. 15 seeded Middle Tennessee defeated the No. 2 seeded Spartans 90–81.
+On March 18, 2016, MSU suffered what was, at the time, perhaps the single greatest upset in NCAA Tournament history when No. 15-seeded Middle Tennessee defeated the No. 2-seeded Spartans 90–81.
 It was believed that MSU was the equivalent of a No. 1 seed and Vegas odds had them pegged the favorite to win the title.
 Middle Tennessee led from start to finish and held off repeated Michigan State threats to take the lead.
 Despite that, Izzo stated that the team "resurrected me".

-On October 13, 2016, Izzo won the Dean Smith Award which is awarded to “an individual in college basketball who embodies the spirit and values of the late North Carolina coaching great.”.
+On October 13, 2016, Izzo won the Dean Smith Award which is awarded to “an individual in college basketball who embodies the spirit and values of the late North Carolina coaching great”.

 Izzo led the 2018–19 Spartans to a 32–7 overall record, his fifth 30-win season, and 19th season with 20+ wins, nearly triple his predecessor's seven 20-win campaigns; the team reached the Final Four for the eighth time under Izzo.
 On October 21, 2019, at the outset of Izzo's 25th season leading the Spartans, Michigan State was named the preseason No. 1 team in The Associated Press Top 25 men's college basketball preseason poll for the first time in program history, dating to the beginning of the AP poll in 1948.

-On February 26, 2022, with a win over the No. 4-ranked Purdue Boilermakers, Izzo tied former Indiana coach Bob Knight for the most wins all-time at a Big Ten school.
+On February 26, 2022, with a win over the No. 4-ranked Purdue, Izzo tied former Indiana coach Bob Knight for the most wins all-time at a Big Ten school.
+On March 8, 2022, he passed Knight for the most wins.
+On January 30, 2024, also his 69th birthday, he earned his 700th career win.

-On August 11, 2022 Izzo signed a 5-year contract extension, worth 6.2 million dollars annually, with the Spartans.
-The contract solidifies that Izzo with be a "Spartan for life".
+On August 11, 2022, Izzo signed a five-year contract extension, worth $6.2 million annually, with the Spartans.
+The contract solidifies that Izzo will be a "Spartan for life".

+On October 13, 2024, Izzo brought the Spartans to his alma mater for an exhibition game against Northern Michigan for a 70–53 win over the Wildcats.
+During the game, Izzo was honored by NMU with his number 10 jersey being officially retired by the school.